jasonmar08/Word_Challenge_Game/README.md

 ## **_Description_**

-A word game that tests your trivia knowledge.
+A word game built in a week that tests your trivia knowledge.

 Can you solve the clues and guess the hidden word?
 [Play Now!](https://word-challenge-game.surge.sh)